- Chaos Spawn Review – Mutated Beyond Reason

 This is a really straight forward unit.
 Park this thing somewhere safe and fire away.
 If you’re using the Hades then you’ve got 36″ to work with, which should keep it safely out of harms way.
 The 24″ of the Ectoplasma means you have to advance up a bit more, or you could wait for something to come to you, but they rarely do.

-As I said above, stick to targeting light to medium vehicles, AV12 and less.
+My targeting is often light to medium vehicles, somewhere the 2 damage a wound has a bigger impact.
 As far as infantry goes, anything is fair game for either weapon option.
-The S8 makes all infantry a viable target.
+The S8 of the Hades makes all infantry a viable target.
 Whether you prioritize vehicles or infantry will depend on the rest of your list.

 Having a pair of Forgefiends is never a bad idea.
 They are a priority target for any opponent, so it will get a lot of attention.
 If a second Fiend isn’t possible then having other shooting threats will help: Predators, Obliterators, etc. If one Forgefiend is all the scary ranged shooting your list has then it will die quickly, and that will make you sad.
 You don’t want to be sad, do you?